callumanderson/cucumber-watir-bootstrap/README.md

 TODOS:
-Add a GemFile
-Fix formatting on windoze
+Add a Rakefile with cucumber task and bundle install so we don't have to worry about dependencies